Eflores89/inegiR/README.md

 # inegiR (English)
 R Package to interact with two API's from INEGI (Oficial statistics agency of Mexico).
 Both main functions `Serie_Inegi()` and `Denue_Inegi()` are wrappers of functions in packages "xml", "zoo" and some tidy data transformations using "plyr"
-- `Serie_Inegi()` - Queries a data series from the INEGI API and returns the values with date and metadata in a data.frame object.
+- `Serie_Inegi()` - Queries a data series from the INEGI API and returns the values with date and metadata in a data.frame object or a list with data.frame and corresponding metadata information.
 - `Denue_Inegi()` - Queries the DENUE API (National economic unit database) and returns businesses in a circle around a given coordinate

 The entire package can be summarized in 4: